-The hybrid microgrid combines the benefits and offsets the weaknesses of renewable and conventional generation.
-The basic cost equation (Figure 3) is that in return for higher capital cost, a hybrid microgrid delivers lower long-term operating cost and thus lower TCO than pure conventional power generation.
+The hybrid microgrid combines the benefits of renewable and conventional power generation while offsetting the weaknesses.
+The basic cost equation illustrated in Figure 3 demonstrates that, in return for higher capital cost, a hybrid microgrid delivers lower long-term operating cost and a lower total cost of ownership than pure conventional power generation.